Parts of the Neuron

 Excitatory -- Pushes neuron's "accelerator"🚦; makes a neuron more likely to reach action potential and fire

-Inhibitory -- Pushes a neuron's "break"🛑; makes it less likely for a neuron to reach action potential
+Inhibitory -- Pushes a neuron's "brake"🛑; makes it less likely for a neuron to reach action potential

 Once the message has passed through the axon, it reaches the terminal branches.
 The terminal branches of a neuron contain neurotransmitters which are then released.
 These neurotransmitters cross the synaptic gaps between neurons and are gathered in by dendrites of a new neuron, continuing the communication process📩